How to Manage Financially when Newly Single

 Suddenly becoming single, whether you made the choice or not, can heavily impact your finances.

-I recommend having a squirrel fund (money stashed away), being smart with your money and knowing what to do, just in case.
+We recommend having a squirrel fund (money stashed away), being smart with your money and knowing what to do, just in case.
+ING has a $100 bonus which can help you get started.

 Disclosure: We use affiliate links for products and services we recommend and use here on The Thrifty Issue.
 Read the full disclosure.